 While this is useful, it would be even more useful to expose dependencies into these asynchronous operations and the associated waits such that independent operations could potentially be executed concurrently.
 Both async and wait have an optional argument for a non-negative, integer number that specifies a queue number for that operation.
-All operations placed in the same queue will operate in-order, but operations place in different queues may operate in any order.
+All operations placed in the same queue will operate in-order, but operations placed in different queues may operate in any order with respect to each other.
+Operations in different queues may, but are not guaranteed to, operate in parallel.
 These work queues are unique per-device, so two devices will have distinct queues with the same number.
 If a wait is encountered without an argument, it will wait on all previously enqueued work on that device.
 The case study below will demonstrate how to use different work queues to achieve overlapping of computation and data transfers.